Cumulocity-IoT/c8y-docs/content/change-logs/application-enablement/dtm-1.2.0-remove-subassets-module-import-from-add-asset-module.md

 ticket: "CTM-1597"
 version: "1.2.0"
 ---
-The SubassetsModule is imported into the AddAssetModule, making it functional even when its plugin is not installed in the DTM.
-This unintended behavior occurs because installing the AddAssetModule implicitly includes the SubassetsModule.
+The AddAssetModule was automatically importing the SubassetsModule, creating an unwanted dependency.
+This caused the SubassetsModule to remain active even after its plugin was uninstalled from DTM.
+With this change we have removed the automatic import of SubassetsModule from AddAssetModule.